turbolytics/librarian/README.md

 - [ ] Debezium Messages Format Compatibility

+## Data Snapshots

+Snapshots capture the state of data at a specific point in time.
+They are simple to create and maintain because each snapshot is an isolated copy.
+This reduces complexity compared to incremental or differential backups.

+Snapshots are operationally forgiving.
+If a snapshot fails or becomes corrupted, previous snapshots remain intact.
+Each snapshot is independent, allowing easy recovery without affecting other snapshots.
+This independence simplifies debugging and rollback processes.

+By using snapshots, you ensure data durability and maintain a reliable history of changes.

+Librarian supports data snapshots for Postgres tables and archiving the snapshot using Parquet, either locally or remotely in s3.

 # Quickstart

 The easiest way to get started with librarian is to clone this repo.